arthurdayton116/blog-site/README.md

 GitHub Actions CI/CD
 Terraform / Cloud / Workspaces / Remote State / Tagging
 Local development / Cloud development
+Config management
+Cognitive load
+Authorization
+API protection

 TODO - terratest

+Concept is that it is possible for people to understand all of this stuff but very hard to keep it all in memory and not become overly reliant on experts

+Setting up x as a service and enabling teams and platform, etc. is necessary

+Needs to be open and not black boxed but also usable without

+Exploring the mono-repo

+Enabling local development

+This proves it can be done but also highlights the hard part that is the value you have to be able to deliver on